iconify/website/README.md

 pnpm install
 ```

-Then you can build website.
+Then you can build the website.
 To build production code, run this:

 ```bash
 nr build